carpoolagency/carpoolagency.github.io/_posts/2016-06-15-6-Tips-to-Build-a-Successful-Online-Community-and-Survive-the-Zombie-Apocalypse.md

 3: Provide Consistent Support
 -----------------------------

 Unpredictability will get you killed … metaphorically speaking.
 If you're out in the wild and struggling to lead your group to safety, inconsistency will be your ultimate downfall.
-Remember when Rick Grimes lost his cool and said “This is not a democracy anymore” in Season 2, and his leadership faltered?

 People need a consistent message.
 It's more than just a matter of comfort, but one of the defining qualities that separates effective leaders from the rest.